Sudden Infant Death Syndrome

 Decreasing the risk of SIDS

-Researchers believe this position of sleeping on the stomach may increase “rebreathing”.
-As infants breathe in exhaled air, the level of oxygen decreases, and the level of carbon dioxide increases.
-Normally, if a baby is rebreathing exhaled air and not getting enough oxygen, the brain will signal them to wake up and cry to get more oxygen.
-Babies who die from SIDS may have a problem with this part of the brain that controls breathing and waking during sleep.
-Placing an infant to sleep on their back allows exhaled air to leave the area around the face so that fresh oxygen is available.
+Some researchers believe that stomach sleeping may increase “rebreathing” – as babies rebreathe exhaled air, the oxygen level in their body drops as the level of carbon dioxide increases.
+This can also occur when babies are sleeping on soft surfaces or with pillows, bedding, or toys near their face.
+If a baby is not getting enough oxygen, the brain usually triggers them to wake up to get more oxygen.
+Babies who die from SIDS may have a problem with the part of the brain that helps control breathing and waking during sleep.

 Anatomy of trachea and esophagus contrasted in baby sleeping back position and baby sleeping in stomach position